serpwings/pyrobotstxt/docs/developers.md

 # Developers Tutorial

-## How to Install PyRobotsTxt on your Computer?
+## How to Install pyrobotstxt on your Computer?

 You can install using the virtual environment.